shawnscoding/reactjs-crontab/README.md

 ]

 const App = () => {
-  // this will display dashboard__ with scheduled tasks return <BasicCron tasks={tasks} />
+  // this will scheduled tasks
+  return <BasicCron tasks={tasks} />
 }